 Doing mode activates our sympathetic nervous system.
-This triggers our fight-ot-flight response and the reason for all of the stress we feel.
+This triggers our fight-or-flight response and is the reason for all of the stress we feel.
 The same thing goes for the physical symptoms we feel as a result of that stress.

-Instead, we creating more space within our mind and within our bodies.
+Instead, we create more space within our minds and within our bodies.

 Start by Being Honest With Yourself

-If you have ever been on a hike and hear the sound of the water in the background, you are in being mode even though you’re moving.
+If you have ever been on a hike and heard the sound of the water in the background, you are in being mode even though you’re moving.

 My suggestion is to get really honest with yourself about how often you are in being mode compared to doing mode.
 If you’re like most people, it’s probably not 50-50.